U.S Department of Health & Human ServicesHHSNational Institutes of HealthNIHNCATSNCATSCTSA ProgramCTSA

 Working Groups consider and develop solutions around specific clinical and translational science issues.
 Working Groups propose, and with CCOS programmatic support, deliver CTSA Program Steering Committee-approved projects that fill translational gaps and/or further CTSA Program objectives in high priority areas in clinical and translational science.
 Projects may result in outputs like consensus papers, white papers, publications, and/or plans for workshops, symposiums, meetings, and/or conferences.
 Working Groups may pursue funding for activities stemming from those deliverables through the CTSA Program Collaborative and Innovative Acceleration Award (CCIAs) or supplements; development of applications must take place outside of supported CTSA Program Groups.

-How Do I Join a Working Group?
+How do I join a Working Group?

-To join any of the active Working Groups, navigate to the Working Groups page.
 From here you will be able to view and click on any currently active Working Group to learn more about their mission, eligibility and requirements to join, upcoming meetings, and contact information for the Group Coordinator.

 Enterprise Committees